lucianghinda/allaboutcoding/clmaslqfa000l08l2cl616f0j.md

 ![Response from Cursor chat](https://cdn.hashnode.com/res/hashnode/image/upload/v1694057733418/5afc1558-facf-4d22-a9f9-3e4ed2f90b7c.png align="center")

-What I notice in the response is that indeed [`h`](https://api.rubyonrails.org/classes/ERB/Util.html#method-c-h) is an alias for `html_escape` but the response is a bit outdated.
+What I notice in the response is that indeed [`h`](https://api.rubyonrails.org/classes/ERB/Util.html#method-c-h) is an alias for `html_escape` but the response is a bit outdated, thus incorrect.
 Since [Rails 3.0](https://guides.rubyonrails.org/3_0_release_notes.html#other-changes) there is no need to escape with `h` because:

 > * You no longer need to call `h(string)` to escape HTML output, it is on by default in all view templates.
 If you want the unescaped string, call `raw(string)`.
 >

-The response, although it won't break anything, is also unnecessary and moreso it is incorrect.
+The response, although it won't break anything, is also unnecessary and should not be followed.
 It is incorrect because until a vulnerability - if any - is found in the escape Rails does, the code should be considered safe.
 If we don't do this then we cannot work with abstractions or trust a framework.

 Furthermore, since this information is from Rails 3.0, GPT-4 should already be aware of it.